2019 Next Generation Jazz Orchestra at Dimitriou's Jazz Alley in Seattle, July 1, 2019. ©Robert Wade

 Baritone saxophonist Jason Arkins, 18, is a graduate of Carmel High School in Carmel, New York.
 In 2018, Jason was a YoungArts Honorable Mention winner, and was chosen to be in the YoungArts New York Combo.
 Jason will attend the University of Miami’s Frost School of Music in the fall of 2019.
 This is his second year in the Next Generation Jazz Orchestra.

 Trumpeter Ethan Avery is a Senior at Crossroads School for Arts and Sciences in Santa Monica, Calif. and is currently in their “A” Jazz Combo.
-He was selected as one of the two winners of the 2019 DownBeat High School Student Jazz Soloist Award, and received a soloist award at the 2019 Next Generation Festival.
+He was recently selected for Carnegie Hall’s NYO Jazz 2019, as well as the 2019 Vail Jazz Workshop, and he is one of three finalists chosen internationally for the 2019 International Trumpet Guild Jazz Competition held in July 2019.
+Additionally, he was selected as one of the two winners of the 2019 DownBeat High School Student Jazz Soloist Award, and received a soloist award at the 2019 Next Generation Festival.
 This is Ethan’s second year in the NGJO and he looks forward to taking the stage with them at the Monterey Jazz Festival.

 Pianist Esteban Castro, 15, attends the Manhattan School of Music Precollege on a Nana’s Way Scholarship, where he is a double major in Jazz and Classical Music.
 Esteban was chosen as the First Prize winner in the prestigious 2016 Parmigiani Montreux Jazz Festival Solo Piano Competition and was their youngest-ever participant.
 He has also earned three ASCAP Foundation Herb Alpert Young Jazz Composer Awards; ten DownBeat Student Awards for Best Compositions and Best Soloist; two Charles Mingus Outstanding Soloist Awards.
 This is his first year in the Next Generation Jazz Orchestra.